inspire-eu-validation/ats-invocable-sds/Interoperable Spatial Data Services v3.1/extension for QoS declared capacity.md

 **Test method**

-Check that the [availability statement](#availability_statement) for performance is given.
+Check that the [availability statement](#availability_statement) for capacity is given.
 If so, pass the test.
 Otherwise fail the test.

 **Reference(s)**